facb69/mail-sender-python/README.md

 REMINDER

 This is a work in progress.
-I'm changing as my Python knowledge gets greater.
+I'm changing it as my Python knowledge gets greater.